ProofSystem/Encyclopedia/index.md

 Except for the file extensions (".tex", ".bib"), both files should have the same name.
 This common name should also be the same as the unique ID of your entry chosen by you and specified inside your LaTeX source file.

 When compiled, your entry should have exactly one page.
-If your proof system has too many inference rules and does not fit in one page, please [contact the coordinators](mailto:eps-coordinators@googlegroups.com), send him a paper containing your proof system and ask for an exception.
+If your proof system has too many inference rules and does not fit in one page, please [contact the coordinators](mailto:eps-coordinators@googlegroups.com), send them a paper containing your proof system and ask for an exception.

 [Examples of entries](https://github.com/ProofSystem/Encyclopedia/tree/master/Source/mainmatter) can be found in the [current version of the encyclopedia](https://github.com/ProofSystem/Encyclopedia/blob/master/main.pdf?raw=true).
 Please conform to the examples.